Before the Wells Run Dry

 This ground-breaking book explores these and many other issues and its authors conclude that renewable energy sources do indeed have the capacity to provide the people of Europe with all the energy it needs – without using coal or nuclear energy.
 Moreover the switch could be made within fifty years, if the right decisions are taken immediately.

-Several authors explore the effects that increasing oil scarcity will have on Ireland which, besides being the seventh most heavily oil-dependent country in the world, has some of the best potential renewable energy sources in Europe.
+In Before the Wells Run Dry, several authors explore the effects that increasing oil scarcity will have on Ireland which, besides being the seventh most heavily oil-dependent country in the world, has some of the best potential renewable energy sources in Europe.
 No part of Irish life will escape the changes that scarce, expensive gas and oil will bring.
 Besides energy supplies, settlement patterns, building design, transport systems and arrangements for sewage disposal will have to be transformed.
 The book concludes that the massive transition can only be accomplished satisfactorily if work on it is begun, in earnest, right away.